photomultiplier/PirateBounties/README.md

     - `emperorAmount`, default 4.
 How many emperors there will be.
     - `emperorThreshold`, default 1.
 The minimum bounty required to be an emperor.
+- Category `files`: configures file names for saving persistent data.
+    - `emperorsFile`, default `"EmperorsLeaderboardData.bin.gz"`.
+The
+      file used to save the emperors leaderboard between plugin reloads.
 - Category `commandsErrorMessages`: error messages common to all the commands.
 Each field is a list of strings: each item is printed on a different line.
 Each field has some placeholders (for example